People

 Profile

-I am a novelist and Associate Professor of Creative Writing in the School of Arts.
+I am a novelist and Associate Professor of Creative Writing in the School of Arts, Media and Comunication.
 I also direct the university’s contemporary literatures research centre, The Centre for New Writing, and the university’s annual free literature festival, Literary Leicester.

-I have been awarded funding from the Arts Council and the Wingate Scholarships.
-I was Eccles Centre Literary Fellow in North American Studies at the British Library in 2017, which offered me the opportunity to conduct research for my novel, The White Road, currently being marketed by my agent, Isobel Dixon, of Blake Friedmann.
-The White Road is a literary “cli-fi” thriller about an oil rig that blows up in the High Arctic just as winter begins.
+I have been awarded funding from the Arts Council and the Wingate Scholarships Foundation.
+I was Eccles Centre Literary Fellow in North American Studies at the British Library in 2017, which offered me the opportunity to conduct research for my second novel, White Road, currently being marketed by my agent, Isobel Dixon, of Blake Friedmann.

-I have been principal editor of the National Association of Writers in Education’s peer-reviewed journal Writing in Practice, and sat for many years on its Higher Education committee.
+I was the first principal editor of the National Association of Writers in Education’s peer-reviewed journal Writing in Practice, and sat for many years on its Higher Education committee.
 I have published literary reviews, and short fiction in a variety of contemporary genres, as well as academic papers in the fields of creative writing theory; anthropology & history; memory, nostalgia and identity; Native North American & Canadian history and ethnography; and psychoanalysis.
+My current research focuses on how best the Arts can participate in communicating the global environmental crisis.

 Before moving into academia, I worked for many years in senior film and TV production roles with major film directors including Ridley Scott, Tony Gilroy, Spike Lee, Roman Polanski and many more.
 I have been a director of a home for disturbed children and successfully founded and managed my own businesses in the Far East.